rollkit/docs/guides/full-node.md

   --rpc.laddr tcp://127.0.0.1:46657 \
   --grpc.address 127.0.0.1:9390 \
   --p2p.seeds $P2P_ID@127.0.0.1:26656 \
-  --p2p.laddr "0.0.0.0:46656"
+  --p2p.laddr "0.0.0.0:46656" \
+  --json-rpc.ws-address 127.0.0.1:8547 \
+  --api.address tcp://localhost:1318
 ```

 Key points about this command:
 - `--rollkit.aggregator=false` indicates this is not an aggregator node.
 - The ports and addresses are different from the sequencer node to avoid conflicts.
+Not everything may be necessary for your setup.
 - We use the `P2P_ID` environment variable to set the seed node.

 ## Verifying Full Node Operation